 The Access to Learning Fund is for home students registered on a course.
 A home student is defined as a person who meets certain residency conditions (the same conditions apply to eligibility for student support, for example, the maintenance loan).
-Usually this means you have an unrestricted right to enter and remain in the UK, and you have been ordinarily resident in the UK for three years prior to the start of your course.
+Usually this means you have an unrestricted right to enter and remain in the UK, and you have been ordinarily resident in the UK for four years prior to the start of your course.
 None of this time must have been wholly or mainly for the purpose of receiving full time education.

 Overseas and EU students who are eligible for tuition fee support cannot apply to the Access to Learning Fund.
 For further information on support available if you are an EU or Overseas Student please contact The Student Union Advice and Representation Centre 01772 894880 for advice or The <i> in the Library (01772 895000).

 The criteria detailed below defines the students that can apply to the Access to Learning Fund: